-Construction of Fabric & Its Significance on Handwoven Fabrics
+Construction Of Fabric & Its Significance On Handwoven Fabrics

 At Anuprerna all our fabrics are handwoven by artisans of Bengal.
 These artisans specialise in indigenous handweaving techniques.
 The handwoven fabrics differ from the machine loom produced ones.
 They are rustic and full of character.